ozone-his/ozone-docker-compose/readme/manual-setup.md

 ## Prerequisites
 * Install Git, Maven and Docker Compose
-* ⚠️ On Linux: create the `docker` group and add your user to it.
+* ⚠️ On Linux: create the `docker` user group and add your user to it.
 Checkout the guide [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
-  * In this guide we assume that you run the `docker` command as the same user and in the same window in which you exported your variables.
-If Docker is run as sudo (which is not recommended), your user's envvars will not have any effect as `su`.
-Make sure to either export them as `su` as well, or run `docker` with `sudo -E` option to preserve the user environment.
+  * we assume in our setup instructions that you run the `docker` command as the same user and in the same window in which you exported your variables.
+If Docker is run as `sudo` (which is not recommended), your user's envvars will not have any effect as `su` (or `root`).
+Make sure to either export them as `su` as well, or use `sudo -E docker` to preserve the user envvars as `su`.

 ## Manual Setup Steps